MelSumner/ember-a11y-roadmap/README.md

 ## Innovation Opportunities
 Right now, only about 30% of accessibility issues can be automatically tested.
 We have the opportunity to improve that through innovative tooling.
+- we should at least get the 30% right, then innovate on the other 70%
 - CLI tool for http://adrianroselli.com/2019/04/reading-order-bookmarklet.html

 ## RFCs